cloud-ark/kubeplus/Guidelines.md

 ## Security

-Security guidelines focus on Operator support of multi-tenancy via namespaces, authorization related properties of Custom Resource workflows, security related properties of Custom Resource Pods, their secure placement on a cluster, and network traffic constraints of Custom Resource Pods.
+Security guidelines focus on Operator support of multi-tenancy and ability to define appropriate authorization controls for workflows.

 [9.
 Document Service Account needs of your Operator](https://github.com/cloud-ark/kubeplus/blob/master/Guidelines.md#document-service-account-needs-of-your-operator)